Tooske/wfm_watcher/README.md

 - User order notifications if undercut and by how much
 - Based on orders where the user is online/in game
 - EN / PC only for now
+- Displays rep next to a user's name where applicable
+- 90 day / 48 hour averages for each item/rank
+- Automatically sorts by price where applicable

 ## Installation